Charles Lavigerie: Life

 Born in Bayonne, he was educated at St Sulpice, Paris.
 Ordained a priest in 1849, he was a professor of ecclesiastical history at the Sorbonne from 1854 to 1856.

 In 1856, he accepted the direction of the schools of the East and was thus for the first time brought into contact with the Islamic world.
 C'est là, he wrote, que j'ai connu enfin ma vocation ("It was there that I learned my calling").
-In 1860, as Director for oriental schools, he travelled to Lebanon and Syria to administer relief to Christians there, following the massacre by the Druze.

-Activity in missionary work, especially in alleviating the distresses of the victims of the Druzes, soon brought him prominently into notice.
+In 1860, as Director of oriental schools, he travelled to Lebanon and Syria to administer relief to Christians there, following the massacre by the Druze.
+He became known for his missionary work, especially in helping victims of the Druzes.
 He was made a Chevalier of the Legion of Honor and, in October 1861, shortly after his return to Europe, was appointed French auditor at Rome.

-Two years later he was raised to the see of Nancy, where he remained for four years, during which the diocese became one of the best administered in France.
-He declined the appointment of Archbishop of Lyons, requesting instead an appointment to the see of Algiers, just raised to an archbishopric.
+Two years later he was raised to the see of Nancy, where he remained for four years.
+He declined the appointment of Archbishop of Lyons, requesting instead an appointment to the see of Algiers, recently raised to an archbishopric.
 Lavigerie landed in Africa on 11 May 1868, when the great famine was already making itself felt, and he began in November to collect the orphans into villages.

-This action, however, did not meet with the approval of Marshal MacMahon, governor-general of Algeria, who feared that the natives would resent it as an infraction of the religious peace, and he thought that the Muslim faith, being a state institution in Algeria, ought to be protected from proselytism; so it was intimated to the prelate that his sole duty was to minister to the colonists.
-Lavigerie made it clear that he had come to serve the whole population of Algeria.
+This action, however, did not meet with the approval of Marshal MacMahon, governor-general of Algeria, who feared that the natives would resent it as an infraction of the religious peace.
+He thought that the Muslim faith, being a state institution in Algeria, ought to be protected from proselytism.
+Lavigerie was given to understand that his sole duty was to minister to the colonists, but the missionary made it clear that he had come to serve the whole population of Algeria.

-Contact with the natives during the famine caused Lavigerie to entertain exaggerated hopes for their general conversion, and his enthusiasm was such that he offered to resign his archbishopric in order to devote himself entirely to the missions.
-Pope Pius IX refused this, but granted him a coadjutor, and placed the whole of equatorial Africa under his charge.
+Contact with the natives during the famine caused Lavigerie to entertain hopes for a general conversion among them.
+His enthusiasm was such that he offered to resign his archbishopric in order to devote himself entirely to the missions.
+Pope Pius IX refused, but granted him a coadjutor and placed the whole of equatorial Africa under his charge.
 In 1870 at Vatican I, Lavigerie warmly supported papal infallibility.